kimdoh/id_proto/week4/mobile.md

 Note that we have added `display:none` to `col` divs smaller than `.six`.
 This allows us to hide divs and their contents on smaller devices!
 We change our background color to a pale red, and only allow `col` divs at half and full width.

+We now have content that looks much better on small mobile screens.
+The visitors to our sites should get a designed experience regardless of their device -- this is called *responsive design*.

 Now, let's add some styles for [larger phones and tablets](tablet.md).